Yangquan Shanxi, China Travel Guide

 Tipping is not customary.
 Observe local eating habits.

 Ask permission for photos.
-Avoid talking politics.
+Avoid conversations about politics.

 Infrastructure for disabled travelers is generally limited.